containerum/containerum-docs/content/kubernetes/installation/4etcd.md

 ETCD_NAME=$(hostname -s)
 ```

-Edit etcd config that is on the path `/etc/etcd/etcd.conf`.
-You should uncomment lines below and replace its value with variables retrieved above:
+Edit the etcd config file in `/etc/etcd/etcd.conf`.
+You should uncomment the lines below and replace their value with the variables retrieved above:
 ```
 ETCD_LISTEN_PEER_URLS="https://${INTERNAL_IP}:2380"
 ETCD_LISTEN_CLIENT_URLS="https://127.0.0.1:2379,https://${INTERNAL_IP}:2379"